fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hi.
+I really love the content you are making!
+Would you mind if I asked you a question?
+Your videos and your linkedin page says that you are aware of many technologies.
+I want to know how do you not forget these technologies(Programming languages / Tools).
+Do you have a time for using each of them at least a month in a project?
+I mean, you listed a lot in your linkedin; angular, react vue, spring, node, go, php/laravel, kotlin, scala, swift elixir, and etc. And i can see you have a good knowledge on each of them.
+How do you do manage to practice them?

 > What are the languages that are big code base friendly/efficient?
 Is it mostly java and c# ?

 > Which of these two do big companies prefer when hiring specialized people?
 A) Truly knows a language and a framework (aiming towards mastering) B) Decent at two / three languages and frameworks Both have their own weakness and strengths, but I have zero experience with big companies, so I don't know what they prefer